flutter/website/src/docs/development/data-and-backend/json.md

 {{site.alert.end}}

-Although you cannot use runtime reflection with Flutter, some libraries give you similarly easy to use APIs but are based on code generation instead.
+Although you cannot use runtime reflection with Flutter, some libraries give you similarly easy-to-use APIs but are based on code generation instead.
 This approach is covered in more detail in the [code generation libraries](#code-generation) section.